Failed Water Tests

 How Effective is UV Disinfection for My Failed Water Test?

 Installing an appropriately sized Atlantic Ultraviolet water disinfection systemopen_in_new will assist in getting your water back to a zero total coliform count with little maintenance.
 Atlantic Ultraviolet’s UV-C water purification and disinfection systems use STER-L-RAY®open_in_new UV-C Lamps, which produce ultraviolet wavelengths lethal to virtually all bacteria, protozoa, virus, and fungi.
 These germicidal lamps are shortwave, low-pressure tubes that emit 95% of their ultraviolet energy at 254 nanometers, the region of germicidal effectiveness most destructive to harmful microorganisms.
+Germicidal UV-C has been recognized for decades as a powerful, safe, rapid, and chemical-free water disinfection method and is listed by the CDCopen_in_new as effective in neutralizing waterborne microbes.

 Bio-Logic®